9 Dumb Criminals Who Left Major Crime-Scene Evidence Behind

 Scottish shoplifter Aron Morrison was picked up after pinching a bottle of vodka from a liquor store.
 It didn’t take Sherlock Holmes to find Morrison, though.

 What he left behind: His name and phone number with the clerk after asking her out on a date.
+He seems like the type to use these 34 ridiculous excuses real people used to get out of work.

 The Case of the Not-So Devoted Dad